samereberlin/LibroJS/README.md

 </script>
 ```

-Another interesting use case for application life cycle callbacks, is the page redirection possibility, which allow us to emulate exit messages to appear when returning only (according to the "referrerId" / previous displayed pageId), as demonstrated in the following example, where the #secondPage is displayed only when returning from #thirdPage (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/ex07.1_exitMessage.html#firstPage" target="_blank">live preview</a>):
+Another interesting use case for application life cycle callbacks, is the page redirection possibility, which allow us to emulate exit messages to appear when returning only (according to the "referrerElement" / previous displayed page), as demonstrated in the following example, where the #secondPage is displayed only when returning from #thirdPage (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/ex07.1_exitMessage.html#firstPage" target="_blank">live preview</a>):
 ```html
 <div class="page" id="firstPage">
 	<h1>WebApp - First Page</h1>